 Has your dog ever started running around like a maniac for no apparent reason?
-Some dogs get sudden bursts of energy that seem to make them go from 0 to 60 in mere seconds.
-Many people call this "the zoomies" because it often causes the dog to zoom all over the place at high speed.
+Some dogs get sudden bursts of energy that seem to make them go from zero to sixty in mere seconds.
+Many people call this "the zoomies" because it often involves the dog zooming all over the place at high speed.

-The term "zoomies" is used to explain the sudden bursts of energy many dogs seems to get at random.
+The term "zoomies" is used to explain the sudden bursts of energy many dogs seem to get at random.
 More technically, these episodes are called Frenetic Random Activity Periods, or FRAPs.
-When dogs get the zoomies, they are typically releasing pent-up energy and relieving stress.
-Most dogs will experience these energy bursts occasionally, even if they are getting enough exercise and activity.
-However, frequent episodes might mean your dog is bored and not getting enough exercise and/or mental stimulation.
+When dogs get the zoomies, it's usually as a way to release pent-up energy and relieve stress.
+Most dogs will experience these energy bursts on occasion, even if they are getting sufficient exercise and activity.
+However, frequent episodes of the zoomies might be a sign that your dog is bored, stressed, or not getting enough exercise and/or mental stimulation.

 FRAPs typically last for several minutes before your dog becomes rather exhausted.
 Many dogs will lie down, panting and utterly spent.
 At this time, it can still be pretty difficult to get your dog's attention.
 Most dogs need several minutes to relax before they are willing to go anywhere or do anything you ask of them.

 What to Do When Your Dog Gets the Zoomies

 Your dog's episodes of the zoomies are generally nothing to worry about.
 Just make sure that your dog is in a safe place when it happens.
 Being outdoors in a fenced-in area is the ideal location for the zoomies.

 If your dog gets the zoomies indoors, it's a good idea to move anything fragile out of the way.
 Fortunately, most dogs are able to navigate with some grace even when frapping, but accidents can happen.
 Try to lure your dog to a carpeted area to avoid slipping and sliding.
 Also, try to keep your dog away from any stairs.